EB-5 Capital Stack: A Comprehensive Guide for Investors

 What Is a Capital Stack?

-A capital stack represents the different sources of funds used to finance a project.
-It outlines the order in which investors receive profit and capital repayment.
-It comprises layers of capital utilized in real estate development projects, common in EB-5 rural targeted employment area projects.
+A capital stack represents the different layers of capital used to finance a project.
+In an EB-5 investment, it outlines the order in which investors receive profits and capital repayment.
+It typically comprises layers of capital used in real estate development projects, particularly in EB-5 rural targeted employment area (TEA) projects.

 Components of an EB-5 Capital Stack